 Conclusion

 Kling 3.0 represents a meaningful step forward in image-to-video generation.
-Its combination of smooth motion quality, no face restrictions, 15-second duration, native audio, and support for end-image transitions makes it one of the most versatile engines available for AI video ad production.
+Its combination of smooth motion quality, no face restrictions, 15-second duration, native audio, support for end-image transitions, and a new native 4K tier (added May 23, 2026) makes it one of the most versatile engines available for AI video ad production.
 It's not the best at everything — Sora still leads in actor fidelity, and Veo still leads in speed — but Kling occupies a valuable middle ground that makes it a workhorse engine for daily production use.
+For motion-critical clone-video work, Kling Motion Control extends that toolkit with a reference-driven mode standard Kling 3.0 can't match.